 Marcia L. Landesman joined the College Counseling staff during the summer of 2013.
 She spent 14 years in university administration — 12 years at Yale University, most recently as Associate Director of Undergraduate Admissions, and two years as Assistant Dean of Admission at Swarthmore College.
-A frequent keynote speaker and panelist at high school college nights, Ms. Landesman has partnered with counselors and admission officers for sessions at national and regional conferences.
 She loves working with young people and talking with students and parents about college in general.
 Ms. Landesman has a B.A. from Swarthmore College and a J.D. from NYU School of Law.

 Mr. Eash is a graduate of the University of Michigan with a B.A. in Arts with High Distinction in English.
 For more than a decade, he has worked at Choate’s Summer Programs where he was Director of the English Language Institute, overseeing curriculum, faculty and teaching interns.
 Prior to joining the College Counseling Office, Mr. Eash was an educational consultant for The Scholars Program at Sponsors for Educational Opportunity, as well as a University of Michigan lecturer in the New England Literature Program.

 Ms. Flygh joined the College Counseling staff in the fall of 2011.
 Prior to coming to Choate, she served as an Assistant Dean of Admission at Phillips Academy, Andover.
 A post-graduate student at Andover, Ms. Flygh went on to play women’s hockey at Harvard where she was captain of the women’s varsity hockey team.
 From 2008-10, Ms. Flygh worked at the Harvard Admission Office and was Director of the Joint Travel Recruitment Program.